dennisdevey/linuxImplantFundamentals/resources/course/Prior_Art/3-Turla.md

 <https://securelist.com/the-epic-turla-operation/65545/>

-In fact, they are notable for having the sexiest C2 of all time, via hijacked satellite links. <https://securelist.com/satellite-turla-apt-command-and-control-in-the-sky/72081/>
+In fact, they are notable for having the most beautiful C2 of all time, via hijacked satellite links. <https://securelist.com/satellite-turla-apt-command-and-control-in-the-sky/72081/>

 We've all gotta have our heros, y'know?
 (If anyone from Turla is reading this, I'd love some merch or we can do a jersey swap.
 Can't find a gift shop anywhere)